nov-lang/nov/README.md

 let doNothing = () -> () {}
 @TypeOf(doNothing) ; returns `() -> ()`

-; note that even if x is mutable, the variable given as argument will not ; change because int are passed as value let retNothing = (mut x: int) -> () {
+; with mut is the argument passed as reference or value? let retNothing = (mut x: int) -> () {
     x += 1
 }